The method of performing an appraisal report consists of an investigation which leads to an opinion of value.

-An inspection is a third-party investigation of the livable structure and systems of a home, from the roof to the bottom.
+An inspection is a third-party investigation of the accessible structure and appliances of a home, from the roof to the foundation.

-The stereotypical property inspector's report will contain an evaluation of the integrity of the home's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The general house inspector's report will contain an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.